 The only missing link about his religious consciousness appears to have got bridged at his encounter with the risen Christ.
 Throughout his ministerial time, all his efforts before a Jewish audience majors on the conviction that Jesus Christ is truly the expected Messiah (Acts 9:22).
-This he will always do by quoting and interpreting the scriptures - Old Testament - and bringing it to bear on the person of Christ as the fulfillment of the scriptures.211 It was not easy for him certainly.
+This he will always do by quoting and interpreting the scriptures - Old Testament - and bringing it to bear on the person of Christ as the fulfillment of the scriptures.27 It was not easy for him certainly.
 While the Jews saw him as a traitor, the then Christians would have probably given him a cold reception.
 First, for the extent he went persecuting them.
-Second, it is probable to think they would be doubtful about the genuineness of his conversion.212
+Second, it is probable to think they would be doubtful about the genuineness of his conversion.28

 Barnabas played a pivotal role in the establishment of Paul's ministerial feet.
 He must have been a reputable and respected figure among the believers that he could convince them of the genuineness of Paul's Christian conversion experience.
-The Joseph renamed Barnabas - son of encouragement-by the disciples213 offers a good example of should be attitude to new converts.
+The Joseph renamed Barnabas - son of encouragement-by the disciples29 offers a good example of should be attitude to new converts.
 This should serve as a pattern for us present day Christians.
 Paul successfully transferred his zeal in Judaism to Christianity.
 By the grace of God, he explored his world with the message of the Gospel- Christ the crucified is the Lord.
-His ministerial journeys included calls at: Tarsus, Phrygia, Ephesus, Philippi, Thessalonica, Athens, Corinth, Illyricum, Rome and probably Crete and Spain.214 He came very late, but made significant he the most impact among his
+His ministerial journeys included calls at: Tarsus, Phrygia, Ephesus, Philippi, Thessalonica, Athens, Corinth, Illyricum, Rome and probably Crete and Spain.30 He came very late, but he made the most significant impact among his contemporaries.
+Imagine a New Testament without the influence of Paul.
+His achievements proclaim him as an unexcelled missionary statesman.
+His labor of evangelism firmly planted churches in the strategic centers of Galatia, Asia, Macedonia, Achaia and so on.
+As his imperial missionary strategy was revealed, his foresight led him to select and train promising young talents to carry on the work after him.31

-210 Moore, 48.
+26 Moore, 48.

-212 Ibid, 219-220.
+28 Ibid, 219-220.

-213 Ibid, 50.
+29 Ibid, 50.

-214 Deissmann, 199.
+30 Deissmann, 199.